willowec/pressure-mat/board_code/Readme.md

 ### Communicating With The Board

-After connecting the programmed Raspberry Pi Pico to your computer via usb, it can be talked to over serial.
+After connecting the programmed RPi Pico to your computer via usb, it can be talked to over serial.
 The board can understand the following commands:

 1. PRINT_INFO: